 Green Park was probably first enclosed by Henry VIII, together with St James's Park; but its adoption as a park was c.1660-62, when Charles II had avenues planted, and had a snow-house and ice-house built in 1660 (the mount for the ice-house remains, opposite 119 Piccadilly).
 First known as Upper St James's Park, it was used in the 18th century for military parades.

-There is a cycle route alongside Constitution Hill (the other side of the horse ride) and thence behind the Canada Wall (pictured right) leading towards the Mall.
+The East-West Cycle Superhighway runs alongside Constitution Hill (along the former horse ride, upper photo) and thence behind the Canada Wall leading towards the Mall (lower photo).
 This route can sometimes be blocked by the 'media circus', however, or by groups of pedestrians.

 The site of St James's Park was drained by Henry VIII c.1530 to make it the park of St James's Palace, with deer.
 It was remodelled by Charles II c.1662, with a formal layout incorporating both The Mall (with double lines of trees), along the north-west boundary, and a rectangular canal extending for c.900m between Buckingham House and Horse Guards Parade.